wpwupingwp/OGU/README.md

 ## Installation
 Assume that you already installed [Python3](https://www.python.org/downloads/) (3.5 or above).
 Firstly, install BarcodeFinder.
-The easiest way is to download [BarcodeFinder.py](https://github.com/wpwupingwp/BarcodeFinder) and put it into wherever you want.
+The easiest way is to use pip:

-If you would like to use pip, then:
 ```
-# as administator
+# As administator
 pip3 install BarcodeFinder
-# normal user
+# Normal user
 pip3 install BarcodeFinder --user
 ```
 Secondly, you need to install dependent software and python modules.
-Although BarcodeFinder has assistant function to automatically install dependent software and modules if it cannot find them.
-However, it is highly recommended to follow official installation procedure to make it easy for management and give you a clean working directory.
+BarcodeFinder has assistant function to automatically install dependent software if it cannot find them.
+However, it is *highly recommended* to follow official installation procedure to make it easy for management and give you a clean working directory.

 For Linux user, if you have root privileges, just use your package manager:
 ```